DataAna1ytics/lead-analyst-test/README.md

 ## Lead Web Analyst Competency Test

+## Instructions

+- Please clone this repo in a new `Bitbucket` (or `GitHub`) private repo.
+- Edit `README.md` file to provide answers on tasks `Tasks 1-9`.
+- Please use native JavaScript and not jQuery or similar libs
+- Please grant access to your private repo for a GH or BitBucket user `abhishektiwari` so we can review your work.

+We suppose this test require from 3 to 4 hours.
+Thanks in advance for your time spent on this test!

 #### Task 1.
 Floats.

 - [ ] Please explain why this code `console.log(0.1 + 0.2 == 0.3);` outputs `false` in console?